-The Writing Center is looking for a few great writers to tutor in the Writing Center next semester.
+The Writing Center is looking for a few great writers to tutor in the Writing Center each semester.
 You'll be part of a wonderful group of peer tutors, help your peers to become better writers, improve your own writing skills, and earn a professional/academic reference after two semesters of tutoring.
 Plus, you'll gain valuable multicultural teaching experience that looks great on your résumé or grad school application.

-Our tutors have gone on to graduate Binghamton University with honors and become Fulbright Scholars, gained admission to graduate programs at Columbia and NYU, and attend law school, to name a few accomplishments.
+Our tutors have gone on to graduate Binghamton University with honors and become Fulbright Scholars, gain admission to graduate programs at Columbia and NYU, and attend law school, to name a few accomplishments.

 Students from all disciplines—science, engineering, humanities, business, health, and the arts—are encouraged to apply.
-If you are at least in the second semester of your sophomore year, carry at least a 3.0 GPA, enjoy working with people, and would like to gain valuable teaching education and experience, contact the Writing Center or submit the tutoring application.
-E-mail Barrett Bowlin or call 607-777-6729.
+If you are in at least the second semester of your sophomore year, carry at least a 3.0 GPA, enjoy working with people, and would like to gain valuable teaching education, experience, and practicum credits, contact the Writing Center or submit the tutoring application.
+E-mail Wendy Stewart or call 607-777-6729.

 By the time you begin tutoring, you must be a junior or senior who's maintained a minimum 3.0 GPA.
 You must be a strong academic writer with a clear understanding of writing strategies and conventions.
 You must enjoy working with people, have a good sense of humor, and be friendly, flexible, and reliable.

 A Few Details

 New tutors enroll for 2.0 or 4.0 credit hours in WRIT 491, a two-part pass-fail practicum in college teaching.
 You may repeat the course once, for a total of two semesters of tutoring, again for either 2.0 or 4.0 credit hours, for a maximum of 8.0 credit hours.